TLS97/TLS97/README.md

 Here's some info about me:

-  📄 I just finished my Master's Degree in Applied Artificial Intelligence at OsloMet University
-  💻 I will be working as a Fullstack .NET developer at Experis Academy from August 2022
+  💻 I work as a Fullstack .NET developer at Experis Academy 📄 I have a Master's Degree in Applied Computer and Information Technology
-  👩🏻‍💻 I have been learning Fullstack Web Development in 2021, using vanilla JavaScript, HTML, CSS, Express, Node JS and MongoDB
   👩🏻‍🎓 I have a Bachelor's Degree in Electronics and IT
   📺 I have a Craft Certificate as a Computer Electronics Technician